Koudai Tsukakoshi

-Koudai Tsukakoshi (塚越広大, Tsukakoshi Kōdai) is a Japanese racing driver for Honda Racing Corporation who currently competes in Super GT for Astemo Real Racing.
+Koudai Tsukakoshi (塚越広大, Tsukakoshi Kōdai) is a Japanese racing driver for Honda Racing Corporation who competes in Super GT for Astemo Real Racing, and has competed in the series since 2008.

 Career

 Formula Three

 After competing in Formula Dream in 2004 and 2005, winning the championship in his second year, Tsukakoshi moved into the All-Japan Formula Three Championship for the final three rounds of the 2005 season, finishing fourteenth in the standings competing for M-TEC.
 He remained with the team for the 2006 season, finishing fifth in the standings, taking a victory at Suzuka.
 Another fifth place championship finish followed in 2007, as Tsukakoshi took two wins for Honda Team Real at Okayama and Suzuka.
-He also finished in second place at the prestigious Macau Grand Prix for Manor Motorsport; finishing behind Oliver Jarvis.
+He also finished in second place at the prestigious Macau Grand Prix for Manor Motorsport, finishing behind Oliver Jarvis.
 Tsukakoshi moved to Manor Motorsport and the Formula Three Euroseries for the 2008 season.
 He finished seventh in the championship standings, with a best result of second place on four occasions.